HunorTotBagi/Academic-projects/Wheat-Segmentation-with-Neural-Networks/README.md

-This project was within the course Introduction to Image Processing throughout my Master studies.
+This project was a part of the "Introduction to Image Processing" course during my Master's studies.

-We were given images of wheat from above from which we had to make labels where are the wheat heads located.
-These labels and original images where forwarded to a Convolutional Neural Network to lean the patterns.
-The main goal was to get predictions where are the wheat heads if we forward a new image to CNN.
-In the labeling process we manually counted how many wheat head are in the image.
-We had to come up with algorithm to count the wheat heads from the predicted image.
+The objective of the project was to develop a method for accurately identifying the location of wheat heads in aerial images of wheat fields.
+The approach involved manually annotating a set of training images to create ground truth labels, which were then used to train a Convolutional Neural Network (CNN) model.
+The trained model was then used to predict the location of wheat heads in new images.
+Additionally, we developed an algorithm for counting the number of wheat heads in the predicted images, which was used to evaluate the performance of the model.